Lumbar Disc Herniation

 When should I call my doctor?

 - You have numbness in one or both of your legs.

 - You have low back pain while resting.

 - You have trouble moving one or both legs.

-- You begin leaking urine or bowel movement, and it is not normal for you.
+- You begin leaking urine or bowel movement.

 - Your pain gets worse, even after you take your pain medicine.